Sustainable Gaps

 The reviewed source set spans 12 files across 2014-2017 and shows the same role, readiness, and practical-exercise pattern repeating.

-Country-specific operational detail, named officials, participant names, and sensitive mission context stay in the private project record.
+Country-specific operational detail, named officials, participant names, and mission context stay in the project file.

 Case Story